mlswg/mls-protocol/draft-ietf-mls-protocol.md

 are degraded.

-Uniqueness of keys in leaf nodes is assured by explicitly checking each leaf node being added to the tree by in Add proposal, in an Update proposals, or in the `path` field of a Commit.
+Uniqueness of keys in leaf nodes is assured by explicitly checking each leaf node as it is added to the tree, whether in an Add proposal, in an Update proposal, or in the `path` field of a Commit.
 Details can be found in {{leaf-node-validation}},
 {{proposal-list-validation}}, and {{processing-a-commit}}.
 Uniqueness of encryption keys in parent nodes is assured by checking that the keys in an